Yogyakarta: Geography

 The area of the city of Yogyakarta is 32.82 km2.
 While the city spreads in all directions from the Kraton, the Sultan's palace, the core of the modern city is to the north, centred around Dutch colonial-era buildings and the commercial district.
 Jalan Malioboro, with rows of pavement vendors and nearby markets and malls, is the primary shopping street for tourists in the city, while Jalan Solo, further north and east, is the shopping district more frequented by locals.
-The large local market of Beringharjo (id) and the restored Dutch fort of Vredeburg are on the eastern part of the southern end of Malioboro.
+The large local market of Beringharjo and the restored Dutch fort of Vredeburg are on the eastern part of the southern end of Malioboro.

 Surrounding the Kraton is a densely populated residential neighbourhood that occupies land that was formerly the Sultan's sole domain.
 Evidence of this former use remains in the form of old walls, scattered throughout the city, and the ruins of the Taman Sari water castle, built in 1758 as a pleasure garden.
 No longer in use by the Sultan, the garden was largely abandoned before being used for housing by palace employees and descendants.
 Reconstruction efforts began in 2004, and the site is now a popular tourist attraction.

 Nearby to the city of Yogyakarta is Mount Merapi, with the northern outskirts of the city running up to the southern slopes of the mountain in Sleman Regency.
 Mount Merapi (literally "mountain of fire" in both Indonesian and Javanese), is an active stratovolcano located on the border between Central Java and Yogyakarta.
-It is the most active volcano in Indonesia and has erupted regularly since 1548, with the last eruption occurring in May 2018.
+It is the most active volcano in Indonesia and has erupted regularly since 1548, with the last eruption occurring in January 2024.

 Climate

-Yogyakarta features a tropical monsoon climate (Am) as the precipitation in the driest months between June and September are below 100 mm.
+Yogyakarta features a tropical monsoon climate (Köppen: Am) as the precipitation in the driest months between June and September are below 100 mm.
 The wettest month in Yogyakarta is January with precipitation totalling 392 mm.
 The climate is influenced by the monsoon.
 The annual temperature is roughly about 26 to 27 Celsius.
 The hottest month is April with average temperature 27.1 Celsius.

 Administrative districts

 The city of Yogyakarta is an administrative part of the Yogyakarta Special Region which has the status of a province in Indonesia.
-In 2020, Yogyakarta city held the highest population density in Greater Yogyakarta, with 11,495 people per square kilometre, Sleman and Bantul regencies holding the second place with a population density of 1,958.5 people/sq kilometre, and third place with 1,940 people/sq kilometre respectively.
+In 2020, Yogyakarta City held the highest population density in Greater Yogyakarta, with 11,546 people per square kilometre, Sleman and Bantul Regencies holding the second place with a population density of 1,958.5 people/sq kilometre, and third place with 1,940 people/sq kilometre respectively.
 Within the Greater Yogyakarta area lies Yogyakarta city.